aheltonsjma/digital-strategy/03_Accessibility_and_Philosophy.md

 * 50X50 Face to Face Digital Publication
 * Ticketing changes that provide feee access for certain groups.
 Explicate these here.

-The following are anticipated that are on-going or will be deployed between 2020-2021 that exemplify the Experiences and Engagement strategy outlined above:
+The following are anticipated projects that are on-going or will be deployed between 2020-2021 that exemplify the Experiences and Engagement strategy outlined above:

 * 50X50 Face to Face Digital Publication Alt-context
 * SJMA website accessibility update

+The following future projects exemplify the Experiences and Engagement strategy outlined above and will be pursued after 2021:
 -----

 [HOME](index.md) | [Previous Section](02_Experiences_and_Engagement.md) | [Next Section](04_Organizational_Adaptation.md)